Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: Abstract

 \section{Abstract}

 We investigate coherent lattice dynamics in optimally doped YBa$_2$Cu$_3$O$_{7-\delta}$ driven by ultrashort ($\sim$ 12 fs) near infrared (NIR) and near ultraviolet (NUV) pulses.
-Transient reflectivity experiments, performed at room temperature and under moderate ($<$0.1 mJ/cm$^2$) excitation fluence, reveal phonon modes related to the O(2,3) bending in the CuO$_2$ planes and to the apical O(4) stretching at frequencies between 10 and 15 THz, in addition to the previously reported Ba and Cu(2) vibrations at 3.5 and 4.5 THz.
+Transient reflectivity experiments, performed at room temperature and under moderate ($<$0.1 mJ/cm$^2$) excitation fluence, reveal $A_g$-symmetry phonon modes related to the O(2,3) bending in the CuO$_2$ planes and to the apical O(4) stretching at frequencies between 10 and 15 THz, in addition to the previously reported Ba and Cu(2) vibrations at 3.5 and 4.5 THz.
 The relative coherent phonon amplitudes are in stark contrast to the relative phonon intensities in the spontaneous Raman scattering spectrum excited at the same wavelength.
-This contrast indicates mode-dependent contributions of the Raman and non-Raman mechanisms to the generation of the coherent phonons.
-The particularly intense amplitude of the coherent Cu(2) phonon, together with its initial phase, supports its generation to be dominated by non-Raman mechanism involving charge transfer within the CuO$_2$ plane.
-By contrast, the coherent out-of-phase O(2,3) bending mode is unproportionally weak compared with its Raman counterpart, suggesting that the charge transfer is ineffective in generating such an ``asymmetric" atomic displacement.
-When the pump light has the polarization component normal to the CuO$_2$ plane, the coherent O(4) mode is strongly enhanced compared to the in-plane excitation, probably by the charge transfer from the apical oxygen to the Cu-O chains.
-Our findings demonstrate that the charge transfer excitations in YBa$_2$Cu$_3$O$_{7-\delta}$ strongly contribute to the electron-phonon coupling on a femtosecond timescale.
+This contrast indicates mode-dependent contributions of the Raman and non-Raman mechanisms to the coherent phonon generation.
+We show that the particularly intense coherent Cu(2) phonon, together with its initial phase, supports its generation predominately via a displacive mechanism, possibly involving the charge transfer within the CuO$_2$ planes.
+The small amplitude of the coherent out-of-phase O(2,3) bending mode at 10 THz also suggests the involvement of non-Raman generation mechanism.
+The generation of the other coherent phonons can in principle be explained within the framework of Raman mechanism.
+When the pump light has the polarization component perpendicular to the CuO$_2$ plane, the coherent O(4) mode at 15 THz is strongly enhanced compared to the in-plane excitation, corresponding to the large polarizability component associated with the hopping between the apical and the chain oxygens, O(4) and O(1).